What is the Simply Human Lifestyle?

 - Enjoying life like humans are supposed to enjoy life.

 I believe humans, in our best intentions, have let technology and innovation get in the way of human beings being human.
-Technology, intervention and innovation have done great things for commerce, information sharing, science, education, and world affairs.
+Technology and innovation have done great things for commerce, information sharing, science, education, and world affairs.
 But the human himself (or herself) has paid the price.

 Examples of these negative effects are